 John Campbell is an entrepreneur with a track record of success who has now turned himself toward the goal of building the world’s preeminent waste reduction company.
-Partnering with his friend Mark Dancy, Campbell has been engaged with WasteZero as an investor and board member since 2006 and Chairman since 2011.
+Campbell serves as Board Chairman.

 John Campbell earned an MBA from the College of William & Mary and received his BBA summa cum laude from Pace University.